shershen08/vue-styleguide-generator/README.md

-# Vue js components style guide generator
+# Vue js components styleguide generator

 > Initially started after reading [this vue.js feature request](https://github.com/vuejs/vue-requests/issues/17).
 Now only basic proof of concept is available which can load folder with .vue files, parse it and extract basic props of it.